 If you have pain, swelling, or lack of sensation at the ball of your foot where your third and fourth toe meet, you may have a neuroma.
-The experienced team at Kaplansky Foot and Ankle Centers, including David Kaplansky, DPM, Isin A. Mustafa, DPM, and Anthony Cozzolino, DPM, specialize in neuroma’s and can provide you with the care you need to relieve your pain at their offices in Columbus and Reynoldsburg, Ohio.
+The experienced team at Kaplansky Foot and Ankle Centers, including David Kaplansky, DPM and Anthony Cozzolino, DPM, specialize in neuroma’s and can provide you with the care you need to relieve your pain at their offices in Columbus and Reynoldsburg, Ohio.
 For a consultation, schedule an appointment online or by phone today.

 Also referred to as Morton’s neuroma, a neuroma is a benign growth of nerve tissue found around your third and fourth toe near the ball of your foot.
 Your neuroma may cause severe foot pain when you walk and can affect your daily activities.